EU Withdrawal Bill: A guide to the Brexit repeal legislation

 What's happening when?

-The bill will be included in the next Queen's Speech (expected in the spring) and will then have to pass through both Houses of Parliament.
+It will have to pass through both Houses of Parliament.
 The plan is for it to be passed ahead of the UK's exit from the EU but to become law only when it actually leaves.

 Under the formal timetable for negotiations, the UK is due to leave the EU in March 2019 unless both sides agree to an extension.